What is Naturopathy and How Can It Help Me?

 What To Expect

-Your initial consultation will last for one hour.
+Your initial consultation will last for 90 minutes.
 During the first consultation, we’ll spend time discussing your full case history, current health concerns, testing and pathology and basic/symptomatic treatment.

 Follow up consultations During the second consultation, you will receive a full personalised report of findings, treatment plan recommendations and also a welcome pack.